ortyx/AstroPrintPlugin/README.md

 * Cura PPA (*Ubuntu):
   - Add the cura PPA via (if not already done): `sudo add-apt-repository ppa:thopiekar/cura`
   - Update APT via: `sudo apt update`
-  - Install the plugin via: `sudo apt install cura-plugin-octoprint`
+  - Install the plugin via: `sudo apt install cura-plugin-astroprint`

 How to use
 ----
-- Make sure OctoPrint is up and running, and the discovery plugin is not disabled
+- Make sure AstroPrint is up and running, and the discovery plugin is not disabled
-- In Cura, add a Printer matching the 3d printer you have connected to OctoPrint
+- In Cura, add a Printer matching the 3d printer you have connected to AstroPrint
-- Select "Connect to OctoPrint" on the Manage Printers page.
+- Select "Connect to AstroPrint" on the Manage Printers page.
-- Select your OctoPrint instance from the list and enter the API key which is available in the OctoPrint settings.
+- Select your AstroPrint instance from the list and enter the API key which is available in the AstroPrint settings.
-- From this point on, the print monitor should be functional and you should be able to switch to "Print to Octoprint" on the bottom of the sidebar.
+- From this point on, the print monitor should be functional and you should be able to switch to "Print to AstroPrint" on the bottom of the sidebar.

 Notes on UltiGCode (Ultimaker 2/Ultimaker 2+)
 ----
 The Ultimaker 2(+) family uses a flavor of GCode named UltiGCode.
 Unfortunately printing using UltiGCode flavor does not work when printing over the USB connection.
-That is why using OctoPrint does not work with UltiGCode flavor.
+That is why using AstroPrint does not work with UltiGCode flavor.
 You can use "Machine Settings" on the "Printers" pane of the preferences to change your GCode flavor to "RepRap (Marlin/Sprinter)".